esandine/Katsh/README.md

 - Dedication to Mr. Kats.

 What features we attempted to implement but were unsuccesful at:
-- Nothing here.
-Time management can really be helpful for these situations.
+- Tab completion.
+- Cycling through previous commands with up and down arrow keys.

 Any bugs or things we want you to know about our shell:
 - There aren't any bugs we know of.
 We used RAID.
 RAID 10.
+(Gotta be fast and safe!)

 Files and Function Headers: